Arnauld/yamex/specs.md

 | Limit Order  | LO         | fok, ioc, gtc, gtd, do | Limit price      | iceberg volume (visible)  |
 | Market Order | MO         | fok, ioc               |  -               | -                         |
 | Stop Order   | SO         | gtc, gtd, do           | Activation price | -                         |

-# Time In Force

-A special instruction used when placing a trade to indicate how long an order will remain active before it is executed or expires.
-Time-in-force options allow traders to be more specific about the time parameters in which an order is activated.

-* **Day Order**: Day Orders are valid until the end of current day (midnight).
-If order is not executed until this time, then it is cancelled
-* **Fill or Kill (FoK)**: FoK Orders are executed always with their full volume.
-If full volume cannot be executed due to insufficient liquidity then order is cancelled.
-* **Good Till Cancel (GTC)**: GTC Orders don’t have a date of any expiration date.
-They are valid indefinitely, but they can be cancelled at any time.
-* **Good Till Date (GTD)**: GTD Orders are valid until the date defined in this parameter.
-If order is not executed until this time, then it is cancelled
-* **Immediate or Cancel (IoC)**: IoC orders are executed up to the maximum  volume available in orderbook.
-If in order book there is insufficient liquidity to execute order fully then the remaining part is cancelled.

 # System Overview